 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Here are the supplies that you will need to make your DIY wood pumpkins.

-- Wood Scraps (fence pickets 3.5 in width)
+- Wood Scraps (fence pickets 3.5 in width) or pallet wood

 - Gorilla Wood Glue